 Be sure to use your MERIDA bike only for its intended purpose, as it may otherwise not withstand the stress and fail.
-Risk of an accident the class of your MERIDA pedelec or MERIDA e-bike in the bike card (c).
-Keep the specific regulations in mind when riding on public roads and through the landscape (d).
+Risk of an acthe class of your MERIDA pedelec or MERIDA e-bike in the bike card (g).
+Keep the specific regulations in mind when riding on public roads and through the landscape.

-Please note that there are different tupes of pedelecs and e-bikes which are subject to different legal framework conditions.
+Please note that there are different types of pedelecs and e-bikes which are subject to different legal framework conditions.
 Check